eda-ricercatore/admin-notes/skill-set/higher-end-roles/robotics.md

 		* Experience with ML data annotation pipeline, RESTful APIs, Apache Spark.
 		* Exposure to perception, prediction, and/or planning stacks for robotics/AVs.
 		* Experience in AV or Automotive industry
 + skill set:
+	- Lead a team to research future trends of technologies, generate corporate level Autonomous System Safety Assurance Technology Strategy and Roadmap.
+Identify and formulate real-world safety problems provided by domain experts as machine learning problems, and clarify requirements.
+	- Analyze the real site data and design/implement novel machine learning algorithms for auto healing network and automotive solution.
+	- Organize cutting-edge AI Safety related technology research, such as SOTIF, Safety and Security combined engineering.
+Develop well defined AI safety methodologies and best practices.
+	- Work closely with a group of domain experts and researchers from different Huawei product lines to integrate as well as fine-tune algorithms into complex system platforms.
+Identify, initiate, manage and direct collaborations with research institutions such as universities and other partners.
+	- Shape the safety assurance approach for Huawei to address the functional decomposition of Autonomous Driving (AD), ADAS solutions and smart manufacturing.Foster a forward-looking safety culture focused on proactive engagement and issue prevention.
+	- Ph.D degree in mathematics, computer science or related areas, have several articles published in the AI top conference or journal.
+Preferably with a proven background in AI system modeling or formal verification work background is a plus.
+	- Capability to problem formalizations (problem framing) which model the real-world problem into abstract mathematically precise problem model.
+Demonstrated ability to achieve goals in an innovative and fast-paced environment.
+	- 3+ years of relevant experience in the architecture definition, verification, analysis, design and certification of safety elements and systems for Autonomous Driving platforms and ADAS is preferred.
+	- Deep understandings on details of various supervised/unsupervised learning algorithms and have in-depth understanding of deep neural networks including CNN, RNN, LSTM, GRU etc.
+	- Expertise on modern systems engineering, hardware/software architectures requirements management practices and associated process management, Demonstrate deep familiarity with MBSE and Experience with Modeling language is preferred.
+	- Familiar w/ Functional Safety standard ISO 26262 and/or IEC 61508 is a plus, documented by a relevant certification authority is a plus.,Good understanding and hands-on experience of related best-known design methods and standards in the industry, such as AUTOSAR, SOTIF, IEC 61508, automotive SPICE.
+	- Fluent in English or know Chinese is a plus.
++ skill set:
+	- Deep learning and SLAM, 3D Vision and/or 3D sensing
+	- Audiovisual Technology Lab in Huawei Munich Research Center is developing innovative technologies on media sensing, processing and coding, and computer graphics.
+	- Deep learning has brought great progress in visual perception.
+Real-time visual sensing, localization and mapping algorithms are the basis for spatially intelligent systems such as augmented reality or autonomous robotics.
+This position is targeting at the intersection between visual localization, mapping and deep learning.
+	- The research objective is to propose and study breakthrough solutions combing deep learning and SLAM which enable applications such as real-time robot navigation or augmented reality.
+There will be opportunities to publish your research into relevant international conferences.
+The PhD candidate has the possibility to attend the international conference and present the developed technologies to the international community.
+	- Develop advanced solutions for visual-inertial localization, SLAM etc. by fusing visual and inertial information from multiple cameras, IMUs, and other sensors
+	- Develop advanced solutions for computer vision problems
+	- Apply optimization and deep learning to SLAM, computer vision problems
+	- Develop the prototypes and implement the innovative solution on a reference software
+	- Generate papers and technical reports if possible.
+	- You have recently completed or will soon complete your master studies in electrical engineering, information technology, computer science, mathematics or physics
+	- You have a deep interest in the topics related to deep learning, or computer vision, SLAM or 3D sensing
+	- You enjoy working in a team and you like to collaborate with researchers to develop creative solutions
+	- You are fluent in English (written and spoken)
+	- Excellent software skills
++ skill set:
 	- BLAH.
 + skill set: